alh-alabdullatif/level3-project-alhanouf/readme.md

 ## Pipelines structure

-each micro-services has its own pipeline each will have 4 Tekton tasks except user & catalouge will have 5 steps (for building the db image)
+Each micro-services has its own pipeline each will have 4 Tekton tasks except user & catalouge will have 5 steps (for building the db image)
 1 - building the image and or db
 2 - applying the micro-services to the test name-space 3 - running the tests